cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

 Read the associated [DUKES Data](./docs/data-dukes.md) page for details on how the DUKES data was acquired and processed.

 ### National Grid
 National Grid publish shapefiles of their whole network including lines, pylons and substations.
-There are links to each download page in the relevant `data` subdirectory.
-There is a good number of files (19) to download but they are all backed up on pavilion.
+There are links to :Peach download page in the relevant `data` subdirectory.
+There is a good number of files (20) to download but they are all backed up on pavilion.
+Individual links for each file and where they go is given in the *Running the Stack* section of this page

 ### UKPN
 Similarly to above, download links are in each of the relevant Uk Power Networks subdirectory and are backed up on pavilion.
+Links also given in the *Running the Stack* section

 ### Forestry
 Shapefiles are obtained from [national forestry inventory 2020](https://data-forestry.opendata.arcgis.com/datasets/eb05bd0be3b449459b9ad0692a8fc203_0/explore?location=55.089693%2C-2.724655%2C6.98) and backed upon pavilion.
 The feature info agent is used to cross reference with the power lines and determine whether or not they intersect.